Mars Desert Research Station: Background

 The Mars Society launched the Mars Analog Research Station Project with the stated goal of developing knowledge needed to prepare for the human exploration of Mars.
 The project's goals are to develop field tactics based on environmental constraints (i.e., being required to work in spacesuits), test habitat design features and tools, and assess crew selection protocols.
 Although much warmer than Mars, the desert location was selected because of its Mars-like terrain and appearance.

 The MDRS aims to realistically simulate Mars living conditions.
 During mission periods, crew members must wear an analogue space suit simulator when completing tasks outside their living quarters, which is a metal building with an airlock.
 Analogue space suit simulators include a helmet, jumpsuit, boots, gaiters, gloves, an air supply pack, water pack, and a radio.
-Hand-held radios mounted on the suits' helmets with externally mounted push-to-talk northeast switches are used to communicate with the Habitat and with fellow Mars surface explorers on the same extra-vehicular activity (EVA).
+Hand-held radios mounted on the suits' helmets with externally mounted push-to-talk northeast switches are used to communicate with the habitat and with fellow Mars surface explorers on the same extra-vehicular activity.

-Destinations for EVAs can be chosen from an established way-point database, and attained either on foot, or by all-terrain vehicle.
+Destinations for extra-vehicular activities can be chosen from an established way-point database, and attained either on foot, or by all-terrain vehicle.

 MDRS is owned and operated by the Mars Society, which selects the crews and handles most of the administrative tasks.
 The Mars Society is an international, non-profit organization that works with governments to promote Mars exploration through various projects such as M.A.R.S., the Mars Analogue Pressurized Rover Competition, and the ARCHIMEDES Mars balloon mission.

 The MDRS hosts a training program funded by NASA which hosts teachers to participate in projects meant to simulate the living environment on the moon or Mars.
 In this program, participants conduct field research and live onsite for several weeks.

 Research

 Each crew establishes different scientific goals they hope to accomplish during their time at MDRS.
 The majority of biological research involves extremophiles.
 Bacteria and algae isolated from the surrounding desert are common subjects of study.
 These microorganisms have been studied for their DNA, their diversity, and the environments in which they thrive.
 For example, in a study for methanogens, researchers studied soil and vapor samples from five different desert environments in Utah, Idaho, and California in the United States, Canada, and Chile.
 Of these, five soil samples and three vapor samples from the vicinity of the MDRS were found to have signs of viable methanogens.

 Crews often study endoliths found in rocks at the MDRS.
 These species of bacteria are capable of living inside rocks and obtaining the energy they need by photosynthesizing the light that penetrates the rocks.
 These extreme organisms are a popular subject of research at MDRS for both geologists and biologists.

-Other experiments include a study of the effect of extra-vehicular activity (EVA) on the heart rates and blood pressures of crew members, a human-factors study that examines the correlation between cognitive ability and mood, and a study on how much a space suit inhibits dexterity in comparison to regular street clothes.
+Other experiments include a study of the effect of extra-vehicular activity on the heart rates and blood pressures of crew members, a human-factors study that examines the correlation between cognitive ability and mood, and a study on how much a space suit inhibits dexterity in comparison to regular street clothes.